Toast vs Square: Which POS System Is Worth Your Money?

 Restaurant Features: Head-to-Head

-This is where Toast pulls ahead decisively.
-It’s built from the ground up for food service, and the depth shows.
+This is where Toast pulls ahead.
+It’s built from the ground up for food service, and if you need that depth, the difference is real.

 Feature Toast Square